 The advent of AI in software testing is imminent.
-When asked what part of software delivery cycle needs AI the most, most people name software testing.
+When asked what part of the software delivery cycle needs artificial intelligence the most, most people name software testing.
 Mainstream media like Forbes herald the future of AI-driven testing.
 What’s more, associations like AISTA emerge to advance AI in testing automation.

 In the past few weeks, our team took a close look at how different companies implement AI in software testing tools.
 We researched several UI testing platforms that claim to leverage artificial intelligence.
 Besides, we explored what business and tech experts have to say about the so-called “third-wave of testing automation”.
 So what is it all about?